Masonmjeffrey/render_example/Render_tutorial.md

 conn.close()
 ```
 <li>Finally in this route we need to return something to show that our database connection is working properly.
 Return a string informing the user that the connection works properly.
 <li>Push the changes to your repository to trigger a new deployment of your flask app.
+(Note : If at any point you aren't seeing the new version deploy navigate within the dashboard to your web service, select manual deploy and deploy the latest commit)
+<li>Once the new build of your app has successfully deployed, navigate to the db_test route you just created and you should see your